wasilpaw/osc_web/content/post/website_hosting.md

 After registration, please download and install the [GitHub Desktop App](https://desktop.github.com/).
 In the app, go to "File" and "New Repository".
 In the new window, specify the name for your new repo and add description.
 Set the local path to *C:\Hugo\Sites*.
 {{<figure src="/website/github_app_new_repo.JPG">}}
 Open the *C:\Hugo\Sites* in the file explorer.
-Inside, you should see a new folder with the name your previous defined.
+Inside, you should see a new folder with the name your previously defined.
 The next step is to copy all the folders and files from your Hugo website folder (in my case *example.com*) to the new github repo folder.
 {{<figure src="/website/HugoFolderCopied.JPG">}}
-Once you copied the file, see if you can build the website from this folder using the standard *hugo serve -D* command in the command line and make sure it still works.
+Once you copied the file, see if you can build the website from this folder using the standard *hugo serve -D* command in the command line.
 From now on, you would only update the files in the folder.
-The old folder could be rename as kept as a backup.
+The old folder could be renamed and kept as a backup.

 Switch over to the GitHub Desktop app.
 You should see a lot of files listed as changed.
 GitHub App has detected that we have added something to the repo folder.
 {{<figure src="/website/github_app_files_added.JPG">}}
 Type "the first commit" into the *summary* field below the list of files and click *Commit to main*.

 The final step is to copy your local repo with all the content to the GitHub servers.
-Click the *Publish repository* on the top menu.
+Click *Publish repository* on the top menu.
 Once the upload is finished, go to [github.com](https://github.com/) and check if your repository and the list files are there.

 ### Render